discretize/discretize-guides/guides/cc-distribution/index.md

 <Divider text="What now?"/>

 ### We recommend taking a look at group compositions and what is the meta for organized groups and PuGs [here](guides/meta-explained).
-Alternitively you can look below and see how we utilize CC skills to break the Defiance Bars on the Challenge Mode bosses.
+Alternatively, you can look below and see how we utilize CC skills to break the Defiance Bars on the Challenge Mode bosses.

 <Divider text="Challenge Mode CC distributions"/>